 - To see equivalent international qualifications for NSCC programs requiring a high school diploma, as well as language requirements, please check Documentation and Language Requirements.
 Applicants using international credentials to meet admission requirements may be asked to submit documentation to an NSCC-approved credential verification service provider to be evaluated for equivalency.

 - All submitted documents are recorded and shredded to protect privacy and will not be returned.
 If you have any questions, please contact us.

-NSCC prioritizes offers of admission on the basis of citizenship and residency.
+We prioritize offers of admission based on citizenship and residency.
 Offers are made in the following order:

 - Canadian citizens and permanent residents living outside Nova Scotia.